 The one ring to rule them all.

 For what it was, Uncharted 2: Among Thieves was near perfect in my honest opinion.
 It bridged a chasm of platforming, shooting, puzzle and some occasional stealth obstacles, all smoothly fitted and handled like a dream (well, some of the stealth stuff was a little kooky).
 The storyline wasn't particularly deep, but it had style, flair and a great cast of characters.
-It's completely subjective, but many would willfully consider Uncharted 2 as one of the greatest games of this current generation.
+It's completely subjective of course, but many would likely consider Uncharted 2 as one of the greatest games of this current generation.

 Suffice it to say, Nathan Drake's latest globe-trotting adventure of insanity in Uncharted 3: Drakes Deception has a pretty huge mark to hit.
 And it does hit it, with an almighty force, but probably not in the regards of what you'd expect.
 In some aspects it appears as if it wails on the mark far more than it needed to; it wanted to prove how further it can eschew from the shadow of Uncharted 2 and become its own bigger, better game.
 To put it lightly, Uncharted 3 attempts to fix what wasn't broken.